hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 Creating a project
 ~~~~~~~~~~~~~~~~~~

-The command ``vsc-rproject create`` allows you to create a new RStudio Project alongside its vsc-Rproject environment.
+The command ``vsc-rproject create`` allows you to create a new RStudio Project together with a vsc-Rproject environment.

 When creating a new project, the only required argument is a project name.